sigvebs/MCTDHF/README.md

 MCTDHF
 ================
-An implementation of the Multi Cofigurational Time Dependent Hartree-Fock method(MCTDHF).
+An implementation of the Multiconfigurational Time Dependent Hartree-Fock method(MCTDHF) for solving time-dependent many-body problems in quantum mechanics.
 To compile the following libraries are needed:
 - Armadillo
 - Libconfig
 - Lapack